Acho Nwakanma

 His political career began in 1999 when he was elected into the Abia State House of Assembly to represent Obingwa East State Constituency.
-In 2003 he was re-elected and subsequently named Deputy Speaker of the House of Assembly until Kalu nominated him as deputy governor in 2006.
-He contested the 2007 Senatorial elections for Abia South Senatorial District on the platform of Progressive Peoples Alliance but lost to Senator Enyinnaya Abaribe in a post election legal battle.
-On August 18, 2010, Orji again named him as deputy governor to succeed Chris Akomas.
+In 2003 he was re-elected and subsequently named deputy speaker of the House of Assembly until Kalu nominated him as deputy governor in 2006.
+He contested the 2007 Senatorial elections for Abia South Senatorial District on the platform of the Progressive Peoples Alliance but lost to Senator Enyinnaya Abaribe in a post election legal battle.
+On 18 August 2010, Orji again named him as deputy governor to succeed Chris Akomas.

-Nwakanma nursed the ambition of becoming the Governor of Abia State at the end of Orji's tenure by 2015.
+Nwakanma nursed the ambition of becoming the governor of Abia State at the end of Orji's tenure in 2015.
 He lost the bid to his brother-in-law Okezie Ikpeazu.
 In April 2013, President Goodluck Jonathan appointed him as Chairman of the Board of National Neuro Psychiatry Hospital, Enugu.